google/blockly-samples/scripts.md

 You shouldn't need to run this script directly, instead it is run by `npm run deploy` and `npm run deploy:upstream`.

-### `npm run publish:_internal`
-This script is called by the `npm run publish` script above to call lerna.
-There shouldn't be a need for you to call this script directly.